Virginia Tech® home

 CS 5644 - Machine Learning with Big Data

 Basic principles and techniques for big data analytics, including methods for storing, searching, retrieving, and processing large datasets; introduction to basic machine learning libraries for analyzing large datasets; data visualization; case studies with real-world datasets.
-Not for graduate credit for degrees in Computer Science and Applications (CSA).
 (3H,3C) Pre: CS 5044.
 Not for CS-MS or CS-PhD credit.
 May be taken for CS-MEng credit.

 CS 5664 - Social Media Analytics